-MASSARO: Great.
+Mr. MASSARO.
+Great.
 Thanks, Ed.

 Up here, Amelie.
-We have Doug, is that - all right.
+We have Doug, is that-all right.

-Q: Hi.
+QUESTIONER.
+Hi.
 Doug Hengel.
 I'm a former Foreign Service officer with the State Department.

-The State Department has, and the U.S. government in general has, put a lot of time and effort into European energy security over the years.
+The State Department has, and the U.S. Government in general has, put a lot of time and effort into European energy security over the years.
 I personally was very much involved in these things.
-And this went all the way up to, you know, Presidents Bush and Obama weighing in with leaders on these issues.
+And this went all the way up to Presidents Bush and Obama weighing in with leaders on these issues.
 You know, a lot of assistance has been given, capacity building, et cetera, advice to countries, pushing countries to do the right things in terms of their energy security, pushing Brussels to do the right things in terms of creating a common market, pushing against bad pipeline ideas like South Stream, et cetera, and Nord Stream now.
-But there's a limit to what the U.S. government can do, and so I was glad to hear some of the comments over here.
-It takes political will in the countries involved, and some countries have done more than others, and so I was pleased to hear some of the comments Ed made about, you know, what Ukraine still needs to do and whatnot.
+But there's a limit to what the U.S. Government can do, and so I was glad to hear some of the comments over here.
+It takes political will in the countries involved, and some countries have done more than others, and so I was pleased to hear some of the comments Ed made about what Ukraine still needs to do and whatnot.

-But, Peter, at the beginning you closed your comments with words to the effect of, you know, if we don't - doing nothing won't produce good results.
+But, Peter, at the beginning you closed your comments with words to the effect of, doing nothing won't produce good results.
 And I took that to be a reference to the United States; maybe I'm wrong there.
 But what else at this point can the United States do?
 I mean, we can continue to push against things like Nord Stream 2, which I agree is a political project.
 The German reaction to date has been to tell us to go pound sand.
-So what more - you know, we can't actually send people into the field to build the pipelines ourselves.
+So what more-we can't actually send people into the field to build the pipelines ourselves.
 I mean, a lot of progress has been made on interconnectors and all that.

 But anyway, so my question is for you.
-What more is - what greater role, what more can the U.S. do than it has already done to date over the years on this issue?
+What greater role, what more can the U.S. do than it has already done to date over the years on this issue?

-DORAN: Very briefly, I won't get into the host of legislative initiatives.
+Mr. Doran.
+Very briefly, I won't get into the host of legislative initiatives.
 A lot of folks in this room are very familiar with those.